 4. Then accordingly add water as required to make a thick batter.
 I added ¼ cup water.
 You can also skip adding water if the mixture is too moist.

-7. When the pakora are partly cooked, then turn over and fry the other side.
+7. When the pakora are partly cooked, then turn over with a slotted spoon and continue to fry the other side.

-8. Fry till the pakora are crisp and golden.
+8. Fry till the pakora are crisp and golden turning over a couple of times for even cooking.

 9. Remove the fried pakora and place them on a kitchen paper towel so that extra oil is absorbed.
 Fry the pakora in batches this way.
 When done keep all of them aside.

-1. In another pan or kadai, heat 2 tbsp mustard oil.
+1. In another pan or kadai, heat 2 tablespoons of mustard oil.
 Make sure to use a large bottomed pot so that while cooking, the kadhi does not spill.

-3. Add ⅓ cup chopped onion.
-Stir and saute for 3 minutes on a low flame.
+3. Add ⅓ cup chopped onions.
+Stir and saute for 3 minutes on low to medium-low heat.

-4. Then add 1 tbsp chopped ginger, ¾ to 1 tbsp chopped garlic and 2 green chillies, chopped.
+4. Then add 1 tablespoon chopped ginger, ¾ to 1 tablespoon chopped garlic and 2 green chillies, chopped.
 Stir and sauté for a minute.

 5. Now add 8 to 10 curry leaves, 2 dry red chilies (halved or broken).

-6. Stir and sauté for a minute on a low flame.
+6. Stir and sauté for a minute on a low heat.

 7. Then add the curd slurry.